Women's Health

 Prior to 2002, it was common for women to commence hormone replacement therapy (HRT) as they approached menopause.
-In 2002, headlines around the world proclaimed that the Women’s Health Initiative, a research trial to assess the safety of HRT, had been stopped early due to concern for increased cardiovascular and breast cancer risks.
+However, in 2002, headlines around the world proclaimed that the Women’s Health Initiative, a research trial to assess the safety of HRT, had been stopped early due to concern for increased cardiovascular and breast cancer risks.
 This unexpected result triggered most women and their physicians, out of fear, to discontinue HRT.
-Numerous experts have since concluded that the poorly designed and poorly interpreted WHI trial has led to the greatest medical harm for women in all of medical history.

 The WHI trial studied two synthetic hormones - Premarin and Provera.
 Premarin is a synthetic estrogen derived from the urine of pregnant horses and Provera is a synthetic progestin.
 These molecules are foreign to humans and are pro-inflammatory.
 These synthetic hormones are the cause of the slight increase in blood clots, cardiovascular events and breast cancers seen in the WHI.
 The conclusion published by the WHI researchers was that all hormone replacement therapy is associated with these harms and that for most women, the risks of HRT are not worth the benefits.
 This belief, since disproven, remains common amongst physicians and patients to this day.

-To contrast, numerous well-designed studies using bioidentical human hormones have demonstrated protection against heart attacks, strokes and breast cancer.
 The bioidentical hormones used in these studies include estradiol as the estrogen and micronized progesterone.
-These human molecules are not only safe but provide protection against the harms flagged in the WHI.
+These human molecules are not only safe – they provide protection against the harms flagged in the Women’s Health Initiative study.
 One such study is the Danish Osteoporosis Prevention Study which demonstrated a significantly reduced risk of mortality, heart failure and myocardial infarction without any increased risk of cancer, blood clots or stroke.

-For maximum benefit and safety, BHRT must be prescribed by clinicians who have a thorough knowledge of the evidence.
-All our clinicians have extensive BHRT training through the American Academy of Preventive and Innovative Medicine.
-In collaboration with your values and preferences, we will design a hormone replacement program that is tailored specifically to you!
+For maximum benefit and safety, bHRT must be prescribed by clinicians who have a thorough knowledge of the evidence.
+All our clinicians have extensive bHRT training through the American Academy of Preventive and Innovative Medicine.

-Testosterone for Women
+Testosterone Benefits for Women

 "Currently, testosterone is considered a "male hormone," which means that traditional hormone replacement for women does not include it.
 And while it is true that men must have much higher levels of testosterone in their blood than women do in order to be healthy, many people are surprised to learn that testosterone is just as essential to women's well-being as it is to men's.